sschoebinger/rhs-demo-consumer/README.md

 # 🚨 RHS Demo Consumer

-This demo consumer continuously polls warnings from the **RHS service** and saves them in [GeoJSON](https://geojson.org/) format.
+This repository provides two demo consumers for the **RHS service**.
+Both continuously poll warnings and process them as [GeoJSON](https://geojson.org/) Features:

-By default, it creates a new `.json` file every **10 minutes**, containing the received warnings.
+- **File Consumer**: Saves warnings to `.json` files every **10 minutes**.
+- **HTTP Consumer**: Serves the latest warnings from memory via an HTTP endpoint.

-You can view these files with tools like:
+You can view the GeoJSON files with tools like:

 - [geojson.io](https://geojson.io/)
 - [kepler.gl](https://kepler.gl/demo)